terraboi4/terraboi4/README.md

 - 📫 How to reach me: **jaxstar24@gmail.com**

 Projects:
+ - 🌟 starstruck: game about a meteor that has to reach earth | play at terraboi4.itch.io/starstruck

 Working on:
-  🌟 starstruck: game about a meteor that has to reach earth
+ - 🧑‍💻 Building personal website with glitch

 <!---